 What do Sherlock Holmes and Watson have in common with The Beatles?
 Or The Apollo 11 with The Lakers?
 They’re all examples of a great team.
 And as it turns out, what it takes to compete in today’s tech world is not the best individual employees, but the best teams.

 The key to attracting and retaining top tech talent is to create a great team culture in your company.
-This is the best way to have happy and motivated employees who will stick with you through thick and thin.
-When you take a group of talented people and create a team where they can merge their talents, amazing things will happen.
-Not only that there’ll be vast amounts of positive energy, but their performance, loyalty, and engagement will significantly improve.
+This is the best way to have happy and motivated employees who will stick with you on the long-term.
+There’ll be a boost of positive energy, but also their performance, loyalty, and engagement will be improved.

-- Make teamwork one of its core company values.
+- Make teamwork one of your core company values.

-- Give its tech workers significant assignments and projects.
+- Give your tech workers significant assignments and projects.

-- Give its IT workers the opportunity to learn other people’s jobs.
+- Give your IT workers the opportunity to learn other people’s jobs.

 - Provide team resources, including collaboration tools and an appropriate budget.

 “Adevans are honest, direct and non-political.
 They are as comfortable with admitting mistakes, as they are with offering help to others and asking for it when in need.
 They care, love helping others and strongly believe in giving back,” says Katerina Trajchevska, CEO of Adeva and a software engineer.

 Do you know those managers that steal all the credit?
 Or those who can only give negative feedback to their employees?
 These types of managers aren’t able to engage their team, provide a word of encouragement, and infuse a sense of purpose at the workplace.
 We’ve all met one of those, but rarely we’ve encountered a skilled one.